 The UE is required to be capable of measuring CSI-RS for BFD without measurement gaps.
 The UE is required to perform the CSI-RS measurements with measurement restrictions as described in the following scenarios.

-For FR1, when the CSI-RS for BFD measurement is in the same OFDM symbol as SSB for RLM, BFD, CBD or L1-RSRP measurement, UE is not required to receive CSI-RS for BFD measurement in the PRBs that overlap with an SSB.
+For FR1-NTN, when the CSI-RS for BFD measurement is in the same OFDM symbol as SSB for RLM, BFD, CBD or L1-RSRP measurement, UE is not required to receive CSI-RS for BFD measurement in the PRBs that overlap with an SSB.